lando/vuepress-theme-default-plus/docs/config.md

 * Details:

   This allows the user to override any downstream components with their own.
-See [https://v2.vuepress.vuejs.org/advanced/cookbook/making-a-theme-extendable.html#component-aliases].
+[See this](https://v2.vuepress.vuejs.org/advanced/cookbook/making-a-theme-extendable.html#component-aliases).

 * Example: